ricksteam/hubrouter-public/README.md

 ![Travis Build Status](https://travis-ci.org/ricksteam/github-router-public.svg?branch=master)

 This module produces Node.js express routes to interface with the GitHub API to treat a GitHub as if it were the a backend database.
 Specifically, this add CRUD routes to create, retrieve, update and delete files in a specified GitHub repository for which you have rights to do so.
-Note that this project is not associateded with or officially endorsed by GitHub.com.
+Note that this project is not associated with or officially endorsed by GitHub.com.

 In order to use this, you need: